yanlynnnnn/tp/docs/DeveloperGuide.md

 #### Task Schedule

-**UC01: Add a task to task list**
+**UC01: Add a task to TaskSchedule**

-**Preconditions: A task list must exist**
+**Preconditions: A TaskSchedule must exist**

-**Guarantees: A new task will be added to the task list**
+**Guarantees: A new task will be added to the TaskSchedule**

 **MSS**

-1. User requests to add a new task into existing task list
+1. User requests to add a new task into existing TaskSchedule.
-2. GrAB3 adds the task to the task list
+2. GrAB3 adds the task to the TaskSchedule.

     Use case ends.